 Petrified Forest National Monument

 One of my new favorite parks, in the Petrified Forest National Park you are able to walk through and touch tens of thousands of years of history.
-Just short of 2 hours from Flagstaff this off-the-radar national park is a great combination of short hikes, stellar overlooks and a little bit of Route 66 history thrown all together.
+Just short of 2 hours from Flagstaff this off-the-radar national park is a great combination of short hikes, stellar overlooks, and a little bit of Route 66 history thrown all together.
 You can also go off trail without getting in trouble!

 Saguaro National Park

 Saguaro National Park just outside of Tucson Arizona has thousands of saguaro cacti.
 This tree-like monarch of the desert is only found in the Sonoran Desert and lives a very, long time.
 It is home to many species of animals, its fruit is harvested for food production and grows ribs and arms in a unique way.
-They are a protected species and you can hike through them, bike by them or drive near in the 2 sections of this uncommon park.
+They are a protected species and you can hike through them, bike by them, or drive in the 2 sections of this uncommon park.

 White Sands National Park